Kevin-Mattheus-Moerman/gitonwithit/README.md

 # gitonwithit
-Just some useful notes to get on with git and GitHub
+Just some useful notes to get on with git and GitHub.